LaserQueue/LaserQueue/README.md

 Get the latest version by `git clone`ing the repo or downloading a zip.
 Auto-updating is planned but not yet implemented.

 To start the server, run `startbackend.sh`.
 If on Windows, run `startbackend.bat`.
-You'll need Python Python >=3.4.x!
+You'll need Python 3.4.x or greater.

 ### Flags: